JasmineRimani/research-portfolio/ConOpsSimulation.md

 Designing autonomous systems involves major systems engineering challenges:

-- ✍️ Writing realistic and flexible **requirements**
+- ✍️ Writing realistic and flexible **requirements** and **ConOps**
 - 🔌 Managing **interfaces** between hardware, software, and human operators
 - ✅ Ensuring **verification & validation (V&V)** of system behavior

 Standard ConOps approaches are limited when autonomy increases.
 They often assume static behavior and ignore context-driven decision-making.
-This framework closes that gap by simulating how a system **reacts to its environment**, plans missions, and consumes resources.
+This framework closes that gap by simulating how a system **reacts to its environment**, plans missions, and consumes resources from the very first steps of mission design.

 ---